vytdev/debug-stick/README.md

 ### Limitations

-I've also encountered some bugs while developing the add-on:

-- Some block properties like in Java are not available
+- Some block properties from Minecraft Java are not available

 ### Contributing